DACHSER’s growth gets a tail wind

 We systematically pursued our successful export strategy for European overland transport and gained an additional tail wind from invigorated global trade.

-Bernhard Simon, CEO DACHSER SEBusiness development in detail
+Bernhard Simon, CEO DACHSER SE

 In 2017, DACHSER’s Road Logistics business field—which comprises the transport and storage of industrial goods (European Logistics) and food (Food Logistics)—achieved gross revenue of EUR 4.44 billion (+3.1 percent).
 Shipments and tonnage increased by 2.1 and 3.6 percent respectively.
 In the European Logistics (EL) business line, a constant focus on European export business within the EL network once again provided for robust growth.
 In particular this applies to the EL North Central Europe business unit, which reported growth of an impressive 7.4 percent, but also to EL France & Maghreb and EL Iberia and the dynamic growth of their contract logistics business.
 “Germany remains the backbone of our operation, but France is well on its way to becoming a second pace setter for cross-border overland transport business.
 We’ve been systematically setting up this strategic logistics axis over the past few years,” Simon explains.